KhawVicky/HR-System/README.md

 # AI-Based Human Resource Decision Support System

 A web-based recruitment decision support system developed for UWC Berhad.
-The system centralizes job creation, candidate applications, resume evaluation, candidate ranking, and recruitment communication in one platform.
+The system centralizes job creation, candidate applications, resume evaluation, candidate rankin and recruitment communication in one platform.

 It is designed to reduce repetitive screening work while keeping the recruitment process transparent.
 The system supports HR decisions but does not make the final hiring decision automatically.